What Is the Best Way to Get Leaves out of a Pool

 Can you shock a pool with leaves in it?

-You can still shock a pool when it has leaves in it but the shocking process will be less effective as the chlorine will be attacking the leaves and any other organic material so it will be used up rapidly.
-It would be better to remove the leaves first, unless we are just talking about a few, in which case they will not have much of an adverse effect.
+You can still shock a pool with leaves in it, but the process will be less effective.
+The chlorine will attack the leaves and any other organic material, so it will be used up rapidly.
+It would be better to remove the leaves first unless we are just talking about a few, in which case they will not have much of an adverse effect.

 Can leaves stain a pool?